Category Archives: Hanoverian Royals

 • Prince Carl of Solms-Braunfels (1812–1875), married (1) morganatically Louise Beyrich, had three children (2) Princess Sophie of Loewenstein-Wertheim-Rosenberg, had five children

 Within a few years of the marriage, the couple had drifted very far apart.
-Friedrich had resigned from his military posts, and Friederike had to support their family with her own resources.
+Friedrich resigned from his military posts, and Friederike had to support their family with her own resources.
 The marriage was so broken that her brother-in-law, the reigning Prince of Solms-Braunfels, advised Friederike, and gave his blessing, to divorce her husband.
 However, the couple remained married.

 Prince Ernest Augustus, Duke of Cumberland, painting by George Dawe, c1828. source: Wikipedia

 It was in 1813 that Friederike met the man who would become her third husband, Prince Ernest Augustus of the United Kingdom, Duke of Cumberland.
 Another first cousin, he was also the son of King George III of the United Kingdom and Friederike’s aunt Charlotte of Mecklenburg-Strelitz.
 Finding herself in love with her British cousin, Friederike asked for, and received, permission from the Prussian king to divorce her husband.
-But before proceedings could move forward, Prince Friedrich died suddenly on April 13, 1814.
+Before proceedings could move forward, Prince Friedrich died suddenly on April 13, 1814.
 Many believed that Friederike had poisoned her husband, to avoid the public scandal of a divorce.

 The Duke of Cumberland proposed, and Friederike accepted on the condition that her aunt, Queen Charlotte, gave her approval.
 The Queen did consent to the marriage, and the couple married on May 29, 1815, at the parish church in Neustrelitz, Grand Duchy of Mecklenburg-Strelitz, now in the German state of Mecklenburg-Vorpommern.